-NOTE: THE TEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE DERMIT 6.
+NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 6.
 DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
 1344) UNDER NATIONWIDE PERMIT 6 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.

-- The applicant shall not cause: - A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply - The applicant for Nationwide Permit 6 shall provide adequate planning and supervision during - the project construction period for implementing construction methods, processes and cleanup procedures necessary to prevent water pollution and control erosion.

-Material resulting from trench excavation within surface waters of the State may betemporarily sidecast adjacent to the trench excavation provided that:
+- A. violation of applicable provisions of the Illinois Environmental Protection Act;B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply intakes. - The applicant for Nationwide Permit 6 shall provide adequate planning and supervision during the project construction period for implementing construction methods, processes and cleanup 2. - procedures necessary to prevent water pollution and control erosion.
+Material resulting from trench excavation within surface waters of the State may betemporarily sidecast adjacent to the trench excavation provided that: 3. - A. Sidecast material is not placed within a creek, stream, river or other flowing water body such that material dispersion could occur;

-A. Sidecast material is not placed within a creek, stream, river or other flowing water body such that material dispersion could occur;
+B. Sidecast material is not placed within ponds or other water bodies other than wetlands; and

-- B. Sidecast material is not placed within ponds or other water bodies other than wetlands; and - C. Sidecast material is not placed within a wetland for a period longer than twenty (20) calendar days.
-Such sidecast material shall either be removed from the site, or used as backfill (refer to Condition 4 and 5). - 4.
-Backfill used within trenches passing through surface water of the State, Backfill used within trenches passing through surface water of the State, except wetland areas, shall be clean course aggregate, gravel or other material which will not cause siltation.
+C. Sidecast material is not placed within a wetland for a period longer than twenty (20) calendar days.
+Such sidecast material shall either be removed from the site, or used as backfill (refer to Condition 4 and 5).

+- backfill (refer to Condition 4 and 5).
+Backfill used within trenches passing through surface water of the State, except wetland areas, shall be clean course aggregate, gravel or other material which will not cause siltation.
 Excavated material may be used only if:

-A. Particle size analysis is conducted and demonstrates the material to be at least 80% sand or larger size material, using a #230 U.S. sieve; or

-B. Excavation and backfilling are done under dry conditions.
+A. Particle size analysis is conducted and demonstrates the material to be at least 80% sand or larger size material, using a #230 U.S. sieve; or B. Excavation and backfilling are done under dry conditions.

-Backfill used within trenches passing through wetland areas shall consist of clean material - which will not cause siltation.
-Excavated material shall be used to the extent practicable, with the upper six (6) to twelve (12) inches backfilled with the topsoil obtained during trench excavation. - Temporary work pads shall be constructed of clean coarse aggregate or non-erodible non-earthen fill material that will not cause siltation.
-Sandbags, pre-fabricated rigid materials, sheet piling, inflatable bladders and fabric lined basins may be used for temporary facilities. - The applicant for Nationwide Permit 6 that uses temporary work pads in order to perform work in creeks, streams, or rivers shall maintain flow in the these waters by utilizing dam and pumping, fluming, culverts or other such techniques. - 7.
-Outfall Structures and Associated Intake Structures.
+5. Backfill used within trenches passing through wetland areas shall consist of clean material which will not cause siltation.
+Excavated material shall be used to the extent practicable, with the upper six (6) to twelve (12) inches backfilled with the topsoil obtained during trench excavation. trench excavation. - Temporary work pads shall be constructed of clean coarse aggregate or non-erodible non-earthen fill material that will not cause siltation.
+Sandbags, pre-fabricated rigid materials, sheet piling, inflatable bladders and fabric lined basins may be used for 6. - temporary facilities.
+The applicant for Nationwide Permit 6 that uses temporary work pads in order to perform work in creeks, streams, or rivers shall maintain flow in the these waters by utilizing dam and pumping, fluming, culverts or other such techniques.

+7. Outfall Structures and Associated Intake Structures.
 Activities related to the construction or modification of outfall structures and associated intake structures, where the effluent from the outfall is authorized, conditionally authorized, or specifically exempted by, or otherwise in compliance with regulations issued under the National Pollutant Discharge Elimination System Program (section 402 of the Clean Water Act).
-The construction of intake structures is not authorized by this NWP, unless they are directly associated with an authorized outfall structures of not authorized by this New, unless they are directly associated with an authorized by this new, unless they are directly associated with an authorized structure.
+The construction of intake structures is not authorized by this NWP, unless they are directly associated with an authorized outfall structure

 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
 (See general condition 32.)
 (Authorities: Sections 10 and 404)